Refunds: Refunds (less the $20 registration fee) are available only before the first day of class unless the class is canceled.

 Rashes: The majority of rash illnesses in children of this age range are not contagious; the majority of contagious rashes are preceded or accompanied by fever.
 If your child has a rash WITHOUT prior or co-existing fever or other symptoms, the rash is unlikely to be transmissible, so it is fine to come to class.

 In summary: there is going to be exposure to germs no matter how careful anyone is or what the policies are.
 Any communal activity (for example storytime at the library, playgroup, new moms' group, church, etc.) lays us open to catching germs, which is not always bad.
+Kids catch several colds per year, according to the CDC.
 There is reasonable evidence suggesting that humans need to be exposed to germs at an early age to develop their immune systems.
 By following these guidelines, you can minimize the risk of infection being transmitted at our classes while also minimizing the need for unnecessary absences.
 For most families, the health and educational benefits of group music-making far outweigh the risks!

 Have a wonderful semester!